mannyaguirre/Unauthenticated-Basic-Network-Scan-Windows-11/README.md

 ### Why This Matters?

-It is important  to review the results of scans to learn about any possible vulnerabilities an organization  may have and take the necessary steps to implement the organization's **Playbook** if necessary.
+It is important  to review the results of scans to learn about any possible vulnerabilities an organization  may have and take the necessary steps to implement the organization's vulnerability-remediation process when necessary

 ---